Taxes and discounts calculated in checkout.

 What about you!?
 What colors have you put together this month for your Farm Girl Vintage blocks?
 Let us know and feel free to post pictures in the comments below.
 Or join us on the Facebook group to share and enjoy more Featherweight Fellowship online!

-NOTE: We will continue sewing three blocks per month until we finish at the end of 2019.
-Thus, on April 25th, 2019, we will feature Block 24 Mama Hen, Block 25 Milking Day, and Block 26 Old Glory.
-Pace yourself and maybe do one block a week, then check back in next month, knowing we've been working on these together!
+NOTE: We will continue sewing three blocks until we finish the Farm Girl Vintage Sew Along.
+Thus, we will feature Block 24 Mama Hen, Block 25 Milking Day, and Block 26 Old Glory.
+Pace yourself knowing we've been working on these together!